cedricbonhomme/health/README.md

 ### Register a new Fitbit app

 Register a new app [here](https://dev.fitbit.com/apps) and provide your oauth credentials in the file *conf.cfg*.
+In order to get intra-days values for the heart rate, you should create a *Personal* app.
+The callback URL should be *http://127.0.0.1:8080/*.

 To get your *access_token** and *refresh_token*: